Our Dreams Are Meant For Us

 “Sometimes it’s about who we become along the way, how we face our limiting beliefs and grapple with our own insecurities, how we develop the stamina to stand in the fire and let it shape us into something new and different we couldn’t be before.”

-It's about the willingness to show up as more of ourselves, to shed what isn't truly us, to make space for something more aligned, something we didn’t quite envision and if only we can trust the process of death and rebirth.
+It's about the willingness to show up as more of ourselves, to shed what isn't truly us, to make space for something more aligned, something we perhaps didn’t envision, if only we can trust that after certain death we will rise up again.

-Pursuing our dreams in a big ways challenges us to face ourselves, to meet our edge, and consciously decide to step past the bounds of our self-imposed limits.
+It’s about the audacity, the determination, the unrelenting bravery to face our inner critic and continuously meet our edge, to consciously decide to step past the bounds of our self-imposed limits.

-If we don't go for our dreams and give it our all, we never truly know what we are capable of, we risk living with the perception of ourselves based on what others have told us who we are.
-In letting them die, we rob ourselves of becoming who we’re meant to become, we live smaller lives than we were ever meant to.
+Unless we pursue our dreams we never know just what we’re capable of, we risk leaving our greatest work unfinished.
+We rob ourselves of becoming all we’re meant to become, living smaller lives than we were ever meant to.

-It comes down to this: are you going to follow the path laid out before you or chart your own?
-Are you going to be one of the few dares to boldly go after what she wants?
+It all comes down to this: are you going to follow the path laid out before you or be one of the daring few to boldly chart your own?